nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

    Expected: an image is successfully associated to the first client with successful upload message.
    3. Test case: `upload 1 i/test.txt:Fail upload`<br>
    Expected: upload fails and error message is shown.
-   4. Other incorrect upload commands to try: `upload` `upload i/fail.png`, `...` Expected: Incorrect command format or invalid file error messages.
+   4. Other incorrect upload commands to try: `upload` `upload i/fail.png`, `...`<br>
+   Expected: Incorrect command format or invalid file error messages.

 ## Viewing an Image